octobercms/docs/user-guide/quickstart/editor/media-manager.md

 <h1 class="text-3xl font-bold mb-4">About</h1>
 <p class="text-lg text-gray-600 mb-6">
     This is another page using the same layout.
-The header, navigation, and footer are identical — only the content area changed.
+The header, navigation, and footer are identical.
+Only the content area changed.
 </p>

 <img